SOFAZ will put up for sale 50 mln USD today

 Baku.
 26 April.
-REPORT.AZ/ Sale of currency will be carried out again at today's auction of the Central Bank of Azerbaijan (CBA).
+REPORT.AZ/ Sale of currency will be carried out again in today's currency auction of the Central Bank of Azerbaijan (CBA).

 Report informs, the auction plans to sell assets of the State Oil Fund (SOFAZ) in the amount of 50 mln USD.

-Analytical Group of Report News Agency states that demand may reduce at today's auction and CBA will like to make an intervention.
-In this case, the rate may reach the level of 1, 5094 AZN/USD tomorrow.
-Increased sales of dollar in cash currency market is expected to raise."
+Analytical Group of Report News Agency states that demand may reduce at today's auction.
+In this case, the rate may drop to 1, 4950 AZN/USD tomorrow.
+Increased sales of dollar in cash currency market, may result in a decrease in the rate of purchase and sale."

 Tural İbadlıNews Author